 Acceptable Level means a level at which a reasonable and informed third party would be likely to conclude, weighing all the specific facts and circumstances, that compliance with the fundamental principles is not compromised.
 Code means APES 110 Code of Ethics for Professional Accountants.
 Employer within the context of this Guidance Note means an entity or person that employs, engages or contracts a Member in Business.
 Member means a Member of a Professional Body that has adopted this Guidance Note as applicable to their Membership as defined by that Professional Body.
-Member in Business means a Member employed or engaged in an executive or non-executive capacity in such areas as commerce, industry, service, the public sector, education, the not for profit sector, regulatory bodies or Professional Bodies, or a Member contracted by such entities.
-Professional Bodies means the Institute of Chartered Accountants in Australia, CPA Australia and the National Institute of Public SC 3 Accountants.
+Member in Business means a Member employed or engaged in an executive or nonexecutive capacity in such areas as commerce, industry, service, the public sector, education, the not for profit sector, regulatory bodies or Professional Bodies, or a Member contracted by such entities.
+Professional Bodies means the Institute of Chartered Accountants in Australia, CPA Australia and the National Institute of Accountants.
 Professional Services means services requiring accountancy or related skills performed by a Member including accounting, auditing, taxation, management consulting and financial management services.
 Professional Standards means all standards issued by Accounting Professional & Ethical Standards Board Limited and all professional and ethical requirements of the applicable Professional Body.
-Those Charged with Governance means the persons with responsibility for overseeing the strategic direction of the entity and obligations related to the accountability of the entity.
-This includes overseeing the financial reporting process.
 3. Fundamental responsibilities of Members in Business